OmGaikwad-25/OmGaikwad-25/README.md

 ## 🚀 About Me

-A passionate *Full-Stack Developer* from India 🚀 | Skilled in *MERN stack & DSA* | Always eager to explore cutting-edge technologies and contribute to impactful projects.
+A passionate *Full-Stack Developer*  🚀 | Skilled in *MERN stack* | Always eager to explore cutting-edge technologies and contribute to impactful projects.

 ---